RetepV/SporosTerm/README.md

 Steps:

-1. MAke sure to be on the latest Arduino development environment.
+1. Make sure to be on the latest Arduino development environment.
 2. Follow the instructions at https://github.com/espressif/arduino-esp32 to install the ESP32 board support.
 3. After having installed the ESP32 board support, you will have to open the Arduino Boards Manager and find the entry 'esp32 by Espressif Systems'.
 Here, you will have to switch your installed version (probably `3.3.2` or later) to version `2.0.17`.
 __It is absolutely necessary to downgrade to 2.0.17, in order to compile the FabGL library.__